The 8 Best White Tattoo Inks – Reviews & Buyer’s Guide (2023)

 1. Best Overall: Kuro Sumi Colors Tattoo Ink – Samurai White

 The Kuro Sumi Colors Tattoo Ink has a high-quality molecular structure that gives a lasting and transparent tattoo.
-This non-toxic ink is formulated with natural ingredients, which makes it skin-friendly and suitable for those allergic to white tattoo ink.
+This non-toxic ink is formulated with natural ingredients, which makes it skin-friendly and suitable for those who have allergic skin reactions to white tattoo ink.
 The ink is made in Japan, a traditional art form handed down through generations.
-Its superior consistency can be credited to the organic elements used in its making.
+Its superior, smooth consistency can be credited to the organic elements used in its making.
 This Samurai white ink is bright, bold, and produces outstanding tattoos.
 It settles smoothly into your skin and maintains the brightness for a long time.
 Not to mention, it is cruelty-free and not tested on animals.
 All the major reasons for you to test it out now!

 Pros